thibaut-arnoulxdepirey/Directed-percolation-on-the-fully-connected-lattice/README.md

 # Directed-percolation-on-the-fully-connected-lattice
 This repository contains python codes for simulating the single-species directed percolation on the fully connected lattice.
-It was used to make Fig. (5) and Fig. (6) of the Supplemental Material of "Self-organized criticality in complex model ecosystems".
+It was used to make Fig. (5) and Fig. (6) of the Supplemental Material of "Self-organized criticality in complex model ecosystems", arXiv:2512.06961.

 The file 'Code--Single site.ipynb' contains a solver for Eq.
 (12) of the Supplemental Material, and solves the saddle-point single-site equations of motion, see Eq.
 (11) of the Supplemental Material.
 The corresponding two-time correlation function is computed.